JHU-PL-Lab/www-fpse/notes.md

 * Tail recursion Cornell 3.1.1.5.
 * Garbage collection
 * Efficiency of functional vs mutable data structures.
 Some in Ch9 Cornell.
+* RWOC has a chapter on this, also on GC, maybe do a peek at that (not much though)

 #### FP in other languages